 In 2006, she launched the Mike and His Grandpa series of children’s books with Heroes Need Practice, Too! and The Balloon That Would Not Pop!
 The release of the first children’s book was followed by Eloise Forgets How to Laugh and other books.
-These and her memoir — Twinkle: a memoir — are available on Amazon.com.
+These and her updated memoir — This Little Light of Mine: Twinkle Revisited — are available on Amazon.com.

 In between teaching creative writing workshops at schools, she was project coordinator and graphic designer for a four co-author book entitled Opportunity Meets Motivation, about why and how four women from different walks of life went into business for themselves.
-Novels, both completed and in development, are being shopped to publishers with an eye to placing them into films or television series.
-In development is a series of crime novels branded as From the Case Files of Smith and Jones.
+A series of crime novels branded as From the Case Files of Smith and Jones.
 Whitfield, Nebraska, and trilogy of Dance Floor Wars: Dispatches From the Front, Lucinda’s People, and Collision are more titles.

 Angela is a songwriter and sings often at various Jazz jams around the city and puts on shows featuring her original material.
 She also runs a songwriting club with well over 5500 members.